 The last decade has been the most exciting, however.
 Although the area under vine is decreasing, there has been an explosion of fine wines at premium prices.
 Demand continues to rise as SA wines are repositioned in the global hierarchy.
 In general terms, SA fine wines are the least expensive world-wide and offer serious potential for price growth.

 While we have been professionally storing wines in our underground cellars since 2001, we focus on recent vintages for investment.
-We also trade in older-vintage South African wines, see our brokerage list, and make every effort to offer only well-stored bottles to the market.
+We also trade in older-vintage SA wines, see our brokerage list, and make every effort to offer only well-stored bottles to the market.

 Our investment portfolios

 Aim to capture the most investable and fine South African wines at the lowest cost.

 Each portfolio is a unitised collection of investment wine within a certain category.

 Include a period of free cellaring – thereafter normal cellaring rates apply.

 Our fine wine team also offers broad investment advice on local and international wines.

 15/15 portfolios remaining

 The PIP is a personalised, unitised wine investment portfolio based on the same principals as VIP, CIP and AIP.
 However, the PIPs are unlimited, always available and tailored according to the investor’s request.Find out more